VoxMonstra/Code-Projects/README.md

 # Code-Projects
-These are all of the code projects I have done for school
+These are all of the code projects I have done as a freshman in college